You have finally found time in your busy schedule to mow your lawn. You’re happy to be able to get it done and out of the way.

 - Do not touch anything that doesn’t have a rubber coating to prevent electrocution.

 If the battery fails to hold a charge it must be replaced with a new battery.
-You can purchase a new battery at your location lawn mower dealership, hardware store, or automotive store.
+You can purchase a new battery at your local lawn mower dealership, hardware store, or automotive store.

 Bring your old battery with you.
 Most places will charge you a core fee unless you provide them with your old battery.

-Loose or Wires and Connections in Your Cub Cadet
+Loose or Corroded Wires and Connections in Your Cub Cadet

 Wires and connections can become loose with the constant vibration of your Cub Cadet.
 Make sure they are secure.
 While checking the connections and verifying the continuity is good, make sure the terminals are free of corrosion.